fuckit/harmony-kit/README.md

+#[the harmony module loader and some ES6 Polyfill nonsense is here!]

 # Harmony JavaScript Kit

 This repo is for figuring out ECMAScript 6 Harmony JavaScript code.
 Not that many places or browsers appreciate its powerful syntax yet but we're cracking into it right now, no problem.
 Inspiration for this effort is primarily <a href='//en.wikipedia.org/wiki/Lars_Bak_(computer_programmer)' target='_blank'>Lars Bak</a>, Ryan Dahl, Isaacs, tj, substack and many others.